apache/iotdb/README.md

 6. Easy to get start.
 IoTDB supports SQL-Like language, JDBC standard API and import/export tools which is easy to use.
 7. Intense integration with Open Source Ecosystem.
 IoTDB supports Hadoop, Spark, etc. analysis ecosystems and Grafana visualization tool.

-For the latest information about IoTDB, please visit our [IoTDB official website](http://iotdb.apache.org/#/).
+For the latest information about IoTDB, please visit our [IoTDB official website](https://iotdb.apache.org/).

 # Prerequisites

-To use IoTDB, you need to install Java (JRE >= 1.8).
+IoTDB requires Java (>= 1.8), To use IoTDB, JRE should be installed.

-If you want to compile and install IoTDB from source code, JDK is required.
+If you want to compile and install IoTDB from source code, JDK and Maven (>= 3.1) are required.

-Maven (>= 3.0) is not mandatory to be installed, you can use the provided Maven wrapper (mvnw) to facilitate development.
+While Maven is not mandatory to be installed standalone, you can use the provided Maven wrapper, `./mvnw.sh` on Linux/OS X or `.\mvnw.cmd` on Windows, to facilitate development.

 If you want to use Hadoop or Spark to analyze IoTDB data file (called as TsFile), you need to compile the hadoop and spark modules.

 # Quick Start

 This short guide will walk you through the basic process of using IoTDB.
-For a more-complete guide, please visit our website's [Document Part](http://iotdb.apache.org/#/Documents/Quick%20Start).
+For a more-complete guide, please visit our website's [User Guide](https://iotdb.apache.org/#/Documents/latest/sec1).

-### Installation from source code
+## Installation from source code

 Use git to get IoTDB source code: